-Please refer to the Application Timeline on this web page.
+Please refer to the Application Timeline above.

 + What costs are associated with WBENC SEP?

-Through the support of WBENC Corporate and Government Member and Certified WBEs WBENC is able to provide SEP free of charge for all students accepted into the program.
-Travel, Lodging, and Expenses will be covered for the program.
+Through the support of WBENC Corporate and Government Member and Certified WBEs, WBENC is able to provide SEP free of charge for all students accepted into the program.
+Travel, lodging, and expenses will be covered for the program.